 Are you planning to visit Costa Rica in 2023 and wondering about the country’s public holidays?
 Look no further!

 Costa Rica’s “Pura Vida” spirit spreads.
-The Costa Rica Holidays in 2023 are a perfect opportunity to explore local cuisine, meet new friends, and learn about the country’s rich culture.
+The Costa Rica Holidays in 2023 is a perfect opportunity to explore local cuisine, meet new friends, and learn about the country’s rich culture.

-In Costa Rica, some holidays are moved to Mondays from 2020 to 2024 so that tourism can get going again.
+In Costa Rica, some holidays are moved to Mondays from 2020 to 2024 so that tourism can continue.
 This is thanks to a bill that was passed and signed into law.
 The idea is to have long weekends to get people to travel within the country and help the economy recover in all parts of the country.

-Holidays in Costa Rica, for the most part, are mandatory, so if you work that day, you must recognize the double payment.
+For the most part, holidays in Costa Rica are mandatory, so if you work that day, you must recognize the double payment.
 On the other hand, no worker is obliged to work on holidays unless he agrees.
-Therefore, if he refuses to work, he cannot be penalized for that reason.
+Therefore, if he refuses to work, he cannot be penalized.
 Even if the company is national or international, it must grant these holidays to employees who work in Costa Rica.

 You can plan your vacation and make the most of your stay in this lovely country.
 We’ll cover all the major dates and their importance:

 |11 April||Tuesday||Juan Santamaria Day||10 April, Monday|

 |1 May||Monday||Labour Day||—|